zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 5. If no workspace is opened a global configuration file will be created.
 If a workspace is opened, chose either a global configuration file or a project-level configuration file.
 6. Edit the config file to include the host and other connection information.
 7. Refresh Zowe Explorer by either clicking the button in the notification message shown after creation, `alt+z`, or the `Zowe Explorer: Refresh Zowe Explorer` command palette option.

-Your team configuration file appears either in your `.zowe` folder if you choose the global configuration file option, or in your workspace directory if you choose the project-level configuration file option.
-The notification message that shows in VS Code after config file creation will include the path of the file created.

 ### Create a v1 Profile